DigitalPublishingToolkit/TOD30BILWETFASCISME/md/1inleiding.md

 > the will, against the subjugation of human events to the automaton.
 > \[…\] Impotence is the distinctive quality of our time.
 Impotence and
 > rage that impotence provokes – especially amongst white men – is, in
-> my opinion, the deep and current return of fascism.[]{#_ftnref1
+> my opinion, the deep and current return of fascism.[^12]
-> .anchor}[^12]

 Hedendaags fascisme staat dus gelijk aan impotentie (inderdaad, een mannenkwaal).
 Het probleem met zulke *sweeping claims *is dat ze het vaak al te makkelijk maken voor hun critici.
-Bifo moet dan bijvoorbeeld aan het einde van de tekst meteen toegeven: ‘Those who cannot dance to the rhythm of neo-liberal competition are expelled from the planet, expelled from life, expelled from the right to survival, unless marginalised people create automous spaces of extra-economic exchange.
+Bifo moet dan bijvoorbeeld aan het einde van de tekst meteen toegeven:
+> Those who cannot dance to
+> the rhythm of neo-liberal competition are expelled from the planet,
+> expelled from life, expelled from the right to survival, unless
+> marginalised people create automous spaces of extra-economic
+> exchange.
 Do you have to define this?
 Is the right word ‘fascism’?
-I don’t know.’
+I don’t know.

 Je kunt dat wegwuiven, maar het is wel een echt probleem.
 Zowel monomanie als inflatie van begrippen liggen op de loer, want juist verruimende vaagheid van begrippen is nodig voor een alomvattende tunnelvisie.
 In een Theweleitkritiek uit de jaren '80 schreef Arjen al: